MrLoh/thesis-davidson/manuscript.md

 Donald Davidson (1917--2003) "was one of the most important philosophers of [action, language, and mind in] the latter half of the twentieth century [...] with a reception and influence that, of American philosophers, is perhaps matched only by that of [his friend, mentor, and colleague] W. V. O. Quine" [@Malpas:2015dd, p.
 1].
 His thoughts are exposed through a collection of very densely written essays (published from 1963--2001)[^life] which "form a mosaic out of which emerges a unified and surprisingly elegant overall view of the mind and its relation to the world.
 It sees our *nature as linguistic beings* as the key to the possibility of thought, to the objectivity of the world [...], and to how the [irreducably mental] mind moves us to action in a [physical] world" [@Lepore:2009d, p.
-1, emphasis added]
+1, emphasis added].

 To give a very brief overview of Davidson's philosophy: